10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Mirador El Silencio (Hike near Arenal)

 Next drive to Mirador El Silencio which is a nature reserve with beautiful hiking trails through the rainforest.
 The trail takes you to the 1968 lava flows and rewards you with incredible views of Arenal Volcano.
 One of our favorite activities during our 10 days in Costa Rica was hiking this trail as we got to enjoy the views to ourselves and be able to see animals.
-The trail is about a 3 mile loop, and you will most likely only see people near the lava flows since there are tourist busses that take people directly there.
+The trail is a 3-mile loop, and you will most likely only see people near the lava flows since there are tourist busses that take people directly there.

 Day 3: Catarata Río Fortuna and Parque Nacional Volcán Tenorio